ArtiLuca/algorithms-and-puzzles/Advent of Code 2020/day05/README.md

 }
 ```

-Once we read and processed all boarding passes, finding the maximum seat ID can be done with a single linear scan:
+Once we have read and processed all boarding passes, finding the maximum seat ID can be done with a single linear scan:

 ```cpp
 int Plane::solvePart1() {